 Example 5.
-T executed, acknowledged and recorded a transfer on death deed for Blackacre naming X as the designated beneficiary.
-Later, T executed, acknowledged and recorded a transfer on death deed for the same property, Blackacre, containing no express revocation of the earlier deed but naming Y as the designated beneficiary.
-Later, T died.
-The recording of the deed in favor of Y revoked the deed in favor of X by inconsistency.
+T executes, acknowledges, and records a transfer on death deed for Blackacre naming X as the designated beneficiary.
+Later, T executes, acknowledges, and records a transfer on death deed for the same property, Blackacre, containing no express revocation of the earlier deed but naming Y as the designated beneficiary.
+Later, T dies.
+The recording of the deed in favor of Y revokes the deed in favor of X by inconsistency.
 At T's death, Y is the owner of Blackacre.

 Example 6.
-T, the owner of Blackacre in fee simple absolute, executed, acknowledged and recorded a transfer on death deed for Blackacre naming X as the designated beneficiary.
-Later, T executed, acknowledged and recorded a transfer on death deed containing no express revocation of the earlier deed but naming Y as the designated beneficiary of a life estate (or a mineral interest) in Blackacre.
-Later, T died.
-The recording of the deed in favor of Y partially revoked the deed in favor of X by inconsistency.
+T, the owner of Blackacre in fee simple absolute, executes, acknowledges, and records a transfer on death deed for Blackacre naming X as the designated beneficiary.
+Later, T executes, acknowledges, and records a transfer on death deed containing no express revocation of the earlier deed but naming Y as the designated beneficiary of a life estate (or a mineral interest) in Blackacre.
+Later, T dies.
+The recording of the deed in favor of Y partially revokes the deed in favor of X by inconsistency.
 At T's death, Y is the owner of a life estate (or a mineral interest) in Blackacre, and X is the owner of the remainder.